colinleach/r_concepts/concepts/vectors/about.md

 The lines start with numbers in `[ ]` to indicate the index of the first element (useful for long vectors wrapping across multiple lines).
 But why are single values preceded by `[1]`?

-**There are no scalar values in R!
+**There are no truly scalar values in R!
 What appears to be a single number or letter is actually a vector of length 1.**

 ## A word on notation